 - request that an investigator’s immediate superior replace the officer conducting the proceedings or make changes to the composition of the investigation team in the event of non-compliance with instructions or a breach of procedure which jeopardise the course of criminal proceedings;

-- consider complaints against the actions or decisions of an officer bringing proceedings or a member of an investigation team, an investigator’s immediate superior or a person performing tasks in relation to the proceedings;
+- consider complaints about the actions or decisions of offices conducting proceedings or members of an investigation team, an investigator’s immediate superior or a person performing tasks in relation to the proceedings;

-- take decisions initiating criminal proceedings or referring the matter to another investigative authority;
+- take decisions on the initiation of criminal proceedings or referral to another investigative authority;

-- perform actions related to the proceedings after informing the officer conducting the proceedings thereof.
+- take procedural actions after providing the officer conducting the proceedings with notification to that effect.

-The supervisory prosecutor (or another prosecutor, on the instructions of a senior prosecutor) may become the officer conducting the proceedings (procesa virzītājs).
-This involves taking over the conduct of the criminal proceedings and taking a decision on whether or not to initiate a criminal prosecution.
-In exceptional circumstances the Prosecutor-General, the Criminal Law Department of the Prosecutor-General’s Office or the Chief Prosecutor of a regional court may appoint a public prosecutor as officer conducting the proceedings at the investigation stage.
+The supervising prosecutor (or another prosecutor, on the instructions of a senior prosecutor) may become the officer conducting the proceedings (procesa virzītājs).
+This involves taking over conduct of the criminal proceedings and taking a decision on whether or not to initiate a criminal prosecution.
+In exceptional circumstances the Prosecutor General, the Criminal Law Department of the Prosecutor General’s Office or the Chief Prosecutor of a regional court may appoint a prosecutor as officer conducting the proceedings at the investigation stage.

-As the officer conducting the proceedings, the prosecutor may:
+In the capacity of officer conducting proceedings, the prosecutor may:

 - come to an agreement with the accused regarding an admission of guilt;

-- take a decision to refer a criminal case to court;
+- take a decision on referral of a criminal case to court;

-- submit a case for prosecution under a special procedure;
+- submit a case for adjudication under a special procedure;

-- terminate criminal proceedings on compelling legitimate grounds.
+- terminate criminal proceedings where there is legitimate justification to do so.

-The officer conducting the proceedings may adopt any procedural decision and perform any procedural action, or refer these to a member of the investigation team or person performing other tasks in relation to the proceedings.
+The officer conducting the proceedings may adopt any procedural decision and perform any procedural action, or refer these to a member of the investigation team or a person performing procedural tasks.

-Under the law, a senior prosecutor checks whether a public prosecutor performs the functions with which he or she has been entrusted and takes decision on complaints and reprimands with regard to the decisions and actions of the supervisory prosecutor and prosecutor/officer conducting the proceedings.
-A senior prosecutor may, for example, take a decision on a proposal by the supervisory prosecutor to change an investigator’s immediate superior or investigative body, or on whether a dismissal of an accusation is justified and legitimate.
+In accordance with the procedure laid down by law, a senior prosecutor checks whether a public prosecutor is performing the functions with which they have been entrusted and takes decisions on complaints and reprimands with regard to the decisions and actions of the supervisory prosecutor/officer conducting the proceedings.
+A senior prosecutor may, for example, take a decision on a proposal by the supervisory prosecutor to change an investigator’s immediate superior or investigative body, or on whether a dismissal of an accusation is justified and lawful.